JeremiahKaren/35percent.github.io/canada-water.md

 ![](/img/freeholdownership.png)
 *Extract from the Canada Water Area Action Plan*

-The regeneration has provided a replacement library for the one demolished on Albion street, but provides no further public or transport infrastructure to support the estimated 18,000 new residents and 15,000 new workplaces - NO schools, NO nurseries, NO GP or health-care facilities.
+The regeneration has provided a replacement library for the one demolished on Albion street, but provides no further public or transport infrastructure to support the estimated 18,000 new residents and 15,000 new workplaces - NO new schools, NO new child-care facilities, NO new GP clinic or other health-care facilities.

 ![](/img/canadawaterlibraries.jpg)
 *Now demolished Rotherhithe Library & Civic Centre (left) - New library(right)*